Looking for the best 8×8 alternative for your business? Or at least weighing your options? You’ve come to the right place.

 Nextiva’s prices scale to the size of your team.
 Businesses with one to four users pay:

 Unfortunately, GoTo Connect is far less competitive than other 8×8 alternatives.
 The platform doesn’t offer unlimited calling at all, and its texting services are only available to businesses in the US and Canada.
 Shared phone numbers are available — but only for eight devices at a time.
-And since you can only have up to 20 users on the basic plan, GoTo Connect may not be a cost-effective option for your growing business.
+With limited credits for texting and toll-free number calling, GoTo Connect may not be a cost-effective option for your growing business.

 Key features of GoTo Connect